Is Your DMARC Policy Strong Enough to Provide Protection?

 - Use the TXT record type — this will likely be in a dropdown menu.

 - Enter _DMARC in the Name or Host field.

 - Enter the required tag value pairs (v= and p=) as well as any optional tag values needed.

 - Save, or create, the DMARC record.

 - Validate that the DMARC record has been set up correctly by running a DMARC Record Check.

-Remember, if you start with a policy value of none during initial implementation and testing, you should eventually update it to quarantine or reject.
-BIMI compliance requires this.
+If you start with a policy value of p=none during initial implementation and testing, you should eventually update it to p=quarantine or p=reject.

 Setting up DMARC seems pretty simple on the surface, but it can get very technical.
 So, you may need to ask your IT department for help.
 There are also vendors that specialize in DMARC implementation.